Code-Institute-Submissions/Milestone-project-160/readme.md

 * Then go back to the top, click Code tab to go back to the main repository, and at the very top to the very right there's a place to paste the live deployment link

-> To run your code locally click on adjacent link: (https://michele-c.github.io/Milestone-project-1/) or copy it into your browsers URL bar.
+> To run your code locally click on adjacent link: ( https://michele-c.github.io/Milestone-project-1/ ) or copy it into your browsers URL bar.

 ## Credits

-### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 #### Media

-- The photos used in this site were obtained from ...
+- All photos came from the pexel.com.
+For the images I need to thank:
+* Hero Image on the index.html page -  Jonathan Borba on pexels
+* Group Image on the about.html page - Anthony Shkraba on pexels.com
+* Classes Image on the class.html page - Cottonbro on pexels.com
+* Schedule Image on the classtime.html page -
+* Contact image on the contact.html page - jeshoots on Pexels.com

 #### Acknowledgements

  1. I received inspiration for this project from my own pilates teacher Monica!
  2. I researched load of websites to see what was popular.
-Examples include:
+A few examples include:

      * pilates rooms
      * flo pilates
      * seomra yoga
      * fit to the core
      * platinum pilates

-3. Cormac-ci for just been nice and helpful on stack
+3. Cormac from ci for just been nice, helpful, responsive and positive on stack.
 4. Matt Rudge tutorials especially the "Love to run project".
 Huge thanks to him.
-5. The code institute stack community.
+5. The code institute stack community in general - a mine of information.
-6.
+6. Thanks to my mentor for his help and advice.
+7. Thanks to Anna in ci - when I searched for something Anna had a page detailing what was needed.
+She's amazing.
+8. Stackover flow was a great help - good site at pointing you in a particular direction.
+9. Google!
+10. Jim Lynx on stack - great articles and webinar footage helped me greatly with regards to the readme file.